Connect with us

 WSP Global was the structural engineer for the project, while Lendlease was the main contractor.

-The project was completed at a cost of $3 billion.
+The project was completed for $3 billion.

 3. Willis Tower